Standard Chartered Personal Loan Review 2025: Should You Take the SCB CashOne Personal Loan?

 Standard Chartered CashOne Personal Loan: Approval time

 After you apply for a Standard Chartered CashOne Personal Loan, how long will you wait for them to process your application?
-In most cases, Standard Chartered offers instant approval of loan applications made online with MyInfo.
+In most cases, Standard Chartered loan offers instant approval of loan applications made online with MyInfo.
 Yup, the easiest application method is also the fastest!

 However in other cases, if the bank requires more information from you, you may need to wait up to 1 working day for your application to be assessed.